Top 5 Facts: Halloween

 Again pioneering modern Halloween traditions, the Irish peasants would prepare feasts in their towns by asking for contributions from neighbours, in exchange for praying for a loved one who had passed away.
 This later evolved into a trick being played on the occupant if food was not given, a practice frowned upon today.

 The pumpkin originated in Mexico about 9,000 years ago as a gift for sea-faring explorers.
-In 2009, it was estimated 99% of pumpkins sold were intended to be used as jack-o-lanterns.
+It’s estimated that 10 million pumpkins are grown in the UK every year, 95% of which will be used as jack-o-lanterns.

 Meet a witch